 Claygate Interior Design & Refurbishment

-They had been thinking about moving, due to lack of space.
+Our client had been thinking about moving, due to lack of space.
 When the next-door mews house became available they decided that they would purchase it and use it for guest accommodation.
 This gave them the room needed to transform the existing property into their forever home.
 We were delighted to help them in this task.

-Decorbuddi were appointed to help design the layout and interior of the house and mews, ensuring that there was a cohesive look throughout – from the flooring to the bathrooms, lighting design, bespoke joinery drawings and selection of the furniture and furnishing details, such as the recessed blinds tucked out of sight in the photo above.
+Decorbuddi was appointed to help design the layout and interior of the house and mews, ensuring that there was a cohesive look throughout – from the flooring to the bathrooms, lighting design, bespoke joinery drawings and selection of the furniture and furnishing details, such as the recessed blinds tucked out of sight in the photo above.

 The starting point was the art and individual items the client had collected over time.
 These pieces were the perfect inspiration for creating a more personal home and a framework for the design palette and colourways we chose throughout.